If Congregations Can Change, They Can Grow

 - Generally, the younger the leader, the more likely a congregation has grown.
 Leaders 35 to 39 years old are most likely to be in growing congregations.

 - Congregations that saw themselves as not that different from other congregations in their area tended to decline.

-Faith Communities Today surveys and publications are products of the Cooperative Congregational Studies Partnership, a collaborative, multifaith coalition of American faith communities affiliated with Hartford Seminary’s Hartford Institute for Religion Research.
+Faith Communities Today surveys and publications are products of the Cooperative Congregational Studies Partnership, a collaborative, multifaith coalition of American faith communities affiliated with Hartford International University’s Hartford Institute for Religion Research.